OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-01.md

 In the thirtieth year, on the fifth day of the fourth month, while I was among the exiles by the River Kebar, the heavens were opened, and I saw visions of God.

 ## Ezekiel 1:2
-On the fifth day of the month—it was the fifth year of King Jehoiachin's exile—
+On the fifth day of the month, during the fifth year of King Jehoiachin's exile,

 ## Ezekiel 1:3
 the word of the Lord came to Ezekiel the priest, son of Buzi, by the River Kebar in the land of the Chaldeans.
 There the hand of the Lord was upon him.